3 Great Retailers That Know How to Get Customers Offline and Through the Door

 DICK'S Sporting Goods

-DICK'S Sporting Goods began as a fish-and-tackle store in 1948, but has since grown to operating 850 locations and seeing quarter end net sales of $3.1 billion in August 2022.
+DICK’S Sporting Goods began as a fish-and-tackle store in 1948, but has since evolved into a retail powerhouse with 850 locations and quarterly net sales of $3.1 billion as of August 2022.

-Named 2022 Retailer of the Year by VMSD, DICK'S is a first-in-class example of the "try-before-you-buy" and experiential retail philosophies.
-At new DICK'S Sporting Goods House of Sport stores, not only can you find all your favorite sportswear and equipment, but you can fully immerse yourself in the active lifestyle right there in the store.
-With features like the House of Cleats, The Cage, and an indoor climbing wall, you can test anything out and ask trained staff members detailed product spec questions so that you know exactly what you're getting before walking out the door.
+Named 2022 Retailer of the Year by VMSD, DICK’S is a first-in-class example of the “try-before-you-buy” and experiential retail philosophies.
+At new DICK’S Sporting Goods House of Sport stores, not only can customers find all their favorite sportswear and equipment, but they can fully immerse themselves in the active lifestyle right there in the store.
+With features like the House of Cleats, The Cage, and an indoor climbing wall, you can test anything out and ask trained staff members detailed product spec questions so that you know exactly what you’re getting before walking out the door.

-Not to toot our own horn, but we partnered with DICK'S to innovate their customer experience and integrate their in-store and digital offerings.
+Collaborating with DICK’S, WD played a vital role in innovating the customer experience and bridging the gap between in-store and digital offerings.
 Check out our DICK'S Sporting Goods case study to learn more about our work on their House of Sport store concept with them!
-Alternatively, listen directly to a member of the DICK'S team talk about the new store format on our WDCast with Toni Roeller, Sr. VP of IN-Store Environment, Visual Merchandising & House of Sport.
+You can also listen directly to a member of the DICK’S team talk about the new store format on our WDCast with Toni Roeller, Sr. VP of IN-Store Environment, Visual Merchandising & House of Sport.

 DICK'S Sporting Goods Retail Experiences by WD Partners